 What to Drink: Hanky Panky (Beefeater Gin, Sweet Vermouth, Fernet-Branca)

 The Tavern Law of 1832 legalized drinking in saloons and it’s now the name of a popular bar in Seattle.
-On the first floor you can eat great food and order fresh cocktails made by mixologist David Nelson.
+On the first floor you can eat great food and order fresh cocktails made by bartender David Nelson.
 Go upstairs and find a second secret bar hidden behind a fake bank safe.
 There are no menus, but just tell the bartender what you feel like and they’ll make it.

 What to Drink: Gun Club (Gin, Maraschino Liqueur, Lillet, Scotch)